-An empirical evaluation of the approach shows that it performs remarkably well.
-The evaluation encompasses a wide range of benchmark domains providing comprehensive evidence for the efficacy of the algorithm.
-We show how the information provided by the effectiveness scores produces better results than can be obtained with random sampling (i.e., when all weights are equal).
-We also show that BOOTSTRAP-LV outperforms an existing active learning method, UNCERTAINTY SAMPLING.
-We investigate the properties of the algorithms to explain our empirical results.
-In particular, the experimental results demonstrate how both the weights assigned to potential training examples and the weight sampling procedure combine to produce superior CPEs.
-We also examine the properties of the UNCERTAINTY SAMPLING algorithm compared to those of BOOTSTRAP-LV to explain the comparison in performance for estimating class probabilities.
+An empirical evaluation of the approach shows that it performs well, indeed using fewer training data.
+The evaluation encompasses a wide range of benchmark domains providing evidence for the general efficacy of the algorithm.
+In particular, the results show how the information provided by the effectiveness scores improves upon random sampling (i.e., when all weights are equal).
+They also show that BOOTSTRAP-LV outperforms an existing active learning method, UNCERTAINTY SAMPLING.
+We investigate the properties of the algorithms to explain these results.
+For example, we demonstrate how both the weights assigned to potential training examples and the weight sampling procedure combine to produce superior CPEs.

-Lastly, we use the results of this investigation to propose another active learning algorithm, WEIGHTED UNCERTAINTY SAMPLING, which assigns effectiveness scores reflecting the rationale of UNCERTAINTY SAMPLING'S effectiveness score, but which in addition, employs the scores to weight sample examples for training.
-A comparison with BOOT-STRAP-LV reveals that BOOTSTRAP-LV still is superior for improving CPEs, demonstrating the value of BOOTSTRAP-LV's effectiveness score, but also demonstrates the advantages conferred by weight sampling.
-Our empirical analysis suggests the application of weight sampling with other effectiveness scores proposed in the literature for the active learning of classifiers.
+Lastly, we use the results of this investigation to propose yet another active learning algorithm, WEIGHTED UNCERTAINTY SAMPLING, which assigns effectiveness scores reflecting the rationale of UNCERTAINTY SAMPLING's effectiveness score, but which in addition, employs the scores to weight sample examples for training (as does BOOTSTRAP-LV).
+A comparison with BOOTSTRAP-LV reveals that BOOTSTRAP-LV still is superior for improving CPEs, demonstrating the value of BOOTSTRAP-LV's effectiveness score, but also demonstrates the advantages conferred by weight sampling.
+The improvement over direct selection suggests the application of weight sampling with other effectiveness scores proposed in the literature for the active learning of classifiers.